List of Ninjago characters: Jay Walker

-Jay Walker (voiced by Michael Adamthwaite) is the blue ninja and Elemental Master of Lightning.
+Jay Walker (voiced by Michael Adamthwaite) is the Blue Ninja and Elemental Master of Lightning.
 He frequently wields nunchucks and more recently, a kusarigama.
 His elemental power grants him limited electricity manipulation.
 He is also a skilled mechanic and is technologically savvy.
 Jay is inventive and quick-witted, often using comedy to alleviate stressful situations.
 He is easily excitable and prone to freaking out when in crises but like the other ninja is intensely loyal to his friends, especially his Yang/girlfriend Nya.
-He is the son of Cliff Gordon and the previous Elemental Master of Lightning, but was adopted and raised by Ed and Edna Walker.
+He is the son of Cliff Gordon and his wife Libber, the previous Elemental Master of Lightning, but was adopted and raised by Ed and Edna Walker.
 After the Merge, Jay found himself in the Administration, where he became the manager of realm reassignment.
 The Merge also caused him to lose his memories of who he was and his travels with the other ninja.
 A year after Imperium was liberated, Jay left the Administration and was recruited by Ras, only to be cast away following his loss to Nya in the Tournament of Sources.
-After this loss, he became a bounty hunter known as 'Rouge', taking a deal from Zeatrix to hunt Ras down.
+After this loss, he became a bounty hunter known as 'Rogue', taking a deal from Zeatrix to hunt Ras down.
+Though he left them later on, he eventually returned and rejoined the team.
+He ultimately regained some of his memories, allowing him to fully rejoin the ninja.

 Zane

-Zane (voiced by Brent Miller) is the white/titanium ninja and Elemental Master of Ice.
+Zane (voiced by Brent Miller) is the White/Titanium Ninja and Elemental Master of Ice.
 He frequently wields three-pointed shurikens and, for the eight, ninth and tenth season, a bow and arrow.
 His elemental power of Ice grants him limited cryokinesis.
 Zane is intelligent and calculating, often providing intel to the ninja when required.
 Initially, he lacks normal social skills, such as a sense of humor, but it is later revealed that Zane is secretly an android (or "Nindroid"), a fact unknown to both the ninja and Zane himself.
 Though he is still logical and matter-of-fact by nature, his brotherhood with the other ninja has enabled him to develop more human characteristics.
 He is the son/creation of Dr. Julien.
 His love interest is P.I.X.A.L.

 Cole

-Cole (voiced by Kirby Morrow from the pilot episodes–Season 14, Andrew Francis from Season 15 onward) is the grounded and solid black ninja and Elemental Master of Earth.
+Cole (voiced by Kirby Morrow from the pilot episodes–Season 14, Andrew Francis from Season 15 onward) is the grounded and solid Black Ninja and Elemental Master of Earth.
 He frequently wields a scythe and, in recent seasons, a war hammer.
 His elemental power grants him limited earth manipulation and super strength.
-The original leader of the ninja, he is loyal to his friends and family and has a special love for food, especially cake.
-He is the son of Lou, a member of a barbershop quartet, and Lilly, the previous Elemental Master of Earth, who died due to an illness when Cole was still a child.
+The original leader of the Ninja Team before Lloyd, he is loyal to his friends and family and has a special love for food, especially cake.
+He is the son of Lou, a member of a barbershop quartet, and Lilly, the previous Elemental Master of Earth, who was a brave warrior and later died due to an illness when Cole was still a child.